MicrosoftDocs/bot-docs/articles/bot-service-debug-adaptive-tools.md

 ---
-title: Debug bots using Bot Framework Adaptive Tools - Bot Service
+title: Debug language files with Bot Framework Adaptive Tools
-description: Learn how to debug bots using the Bot Framework Adaptive Tools Microsoft VS Code extension.
+description: Learn about the Bot Framework Adaptive Tools Microsoft VS Code extension to debug language files.
 author: JonathanFingold
 ms.author: iawilt
 manager: shellyha
 ms.reviewer: micchow
 ms.service: bot-service
 ms.topic: how-to
-ms.date: 11/01/2021
+ms.date: 03/25/2022
 ---

-# Debug with Adaptive Tools
+# Debug language files with Adaptive Tools

-[Bot Framework Adaptive Tools](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/adaptive-tool) is a VS Code extension that helps developers handle .lg, .lu, and dialog (.dialog) files efficiently.
+Bot Framework Adaptive Tools is a VS Code extension that helps developers handle .lg, .lu, and dialog (.dialog) files efficiently.

 Adaptive Tools has a variety of tools and settings that make it easy to debug, analyze and enhance you language files.
 Features like syntax highlighting, diagnostic checks, and debugging let developers troubleshoot language files, while autocompletion and suggestion enhance and simplify the process of bot asset creation.